mgerdts/spdk/doc/blob_esnap.md

 ### External Snapshot IO Channel Context

-An external snapshot device requires an IO channel per thread and as such must define `io_channel_get` and `io_channel_put` callbacks.
-The presence of these callbacks will lead to each blobstore IO channel that performs IO on the external snapshot to `get` an IO channel and store it in a per-channel RB tree.
-As external clones are closed or threads are destroyed, the IO channels will be released via the `io_channel_put` callback.
+An external snapshot device requires an IO channel per thread per bdev and as such must define `io_channel_get` and `io_channel_put` callbacks.
+As reads occur, a per thread cache of IO channels will be maintained so that IO channels for external snapshots may be obtained without taking locks.

 The existing `struct spdk_bs_channel` is extended by adding an RB tree.
 It is initialized in `bs_channel_create()`.